ULHPC/tutorials/advanced/R/README.md

 **Exercise: Plot a speedup graph with different number of cores and/or machines used.**

 #### MPI Communications
-In this section we will use R with MPI connections.
+In this section we will use the same example as previously but with MPI connections.
 For that purpose we need to install two libraries: `rmpi` and `snow`.

 As we are using R compiled with Intel compiler we will have to specify manually some paths and which version of MPI we are using when installing `rmpi`.